bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Not the same group, but the same unit, right?
 Yeah.
 Yeah, I think at the time the two better known groups for peer-to-peer in terms of research were Andrews and them.
-Ethan Hillman too, but I think Ethan was not doing peer-to-peer anymore.
+Ethan Heilman too, but I think Ethan was not doing peer-to-peer anymore.
-I mean he's like super well known for gypse attacks, of course.
+I mean he's like super well known for eclipse attacks, of course.
 Well, and also Julia for dandelion stuff.
 But it was around that time, you know?
 The interesting things were happening in the peer-to-peer.